Balline Station

 Balline Station is a pastoral lease that operates as a sheep station in Western Australia.

-It is located approximately 40 km north west of Northampton and 40 km south of Kalbarri in the Mid West region of Western Australia.
+It is located approximately 40 km north-west of Northampton and 40 km south of Kalbarri in the Mid West region of Western Australia.
 The property has coastal frontage and is found between Lynton Station and the mouth of the Murchison River.
 The shearing shed is largely built from spars and planks washed ashore at nearby Lucky Bay.

 John Thomas acquired the property some time prior to his death in 1895.
-He was amongst the first squatters in the area.
+He was among the first squatters in the area.

-The property and surrounding area was shaken by an earthquake in 1909.
-Later the same year a bushman named Palmer was taken to Geraldton Hospital and placed in isolation with a suspected case of bubonic plague, from which he later died.
+The property and surrounding area were shaken by an earthquake in 1909.
+Later the same year, a bushman named Palmer was taken to Geraldton Hospital and placed in isolation with a suspected case of bubonic plague, from which he later died.

 Bushfires swept through the area in 1913, leaving little feed for stock.